basilesimon/bsfr/content/weeknotes/weeknotes-48.md

 ---
 date: "2021-08-27T00:00:00Z"
-published: false
+draft: true
-title: 'Not so momentous after all - weeknotes #48'
+title: "Not so momentous after all - weeknotes #48"
 ---

 There is no overarching theme to this week's notes.
 These two weeks (this past, about which you're reading, and this coming, during which you're reading this) are a bit of a lull: